Faq

 • » How does peak climbing differ from trekking?

 Peak Climbing is relatively more challenging and arduous in comparison to Trekking.
-Trekking can be done by anyone but peak climbing requires more courage and physical fitness.
+Trekking in Nepal can be done by anyone but peak climbing requires more courage and physical fitness.
 But there are some trekking activities available in which you can also combine peak climbing activities to experience both of them at the same time.

 • » What is the best season for peak climbing in Nepal?